JuanRodriguez19/SensorEffector/README.md

 9. To turn off the Pi, type `sudo powerdown` in the terminal.

-If you are still unsure or struggling with a part in particular, this video provides a step by step explanation for everthinf required: https://www.youtube.com/watch?v=xBlxuf_LSCM
+If you are still unsure or struggling with a part in particular, this video provides a step by step explanation for everthing required: https://www.youtube.com/watch?v=xBlxuf_LSCM

 ### Wiring